Updated May 30, 2019

 A 2018 survey of Uptown residents found 78 percent supported building the extension.
 It will allow Uptown residents to bypass the two roundabouts at Brewer/Ranger roads and the Y, and serve as an additional access / egress route for emergency responders and emergency evacuation.
 When the extension is completed vehicles will use a left-turn lane on northbound 89A to enter Forest Road west of the post office.
 When exiting Forest Road at that location only right turns will be permitted onto southbound 89A.

-- Gives Uptown residents a way to bypass the two busy roundabouts that lead in and out of the Uptown area.
+- Gives Uptown residents a way to bypass two busy roundabouts, reducing traffic in those roundabouts.

-- Provides additional access to emergency and fire emergency responders, serves as an evacuation alternative
+- Provides additional access to emergency responders; serves as an additional evacuation route.